About The ACT Test

 The ACT contains four multiple-choice tests—English, mathematics, reading, and science—and an optional writing test.
 These tests are designed to measure skills that are most important for success in postsecondary education and that are acquired in secondary education.
 The score range for each of the four multiple-choice tests is 1–36.
 The Composite score is the average of the four test scores rounded to the nearest whole number.

 The ACT mathematics test assesses the skills students typically acquire in courses taken through grade 11.
-The test questions require the use of reasoning skills to solve practical problems in mathematics.
-Knowledge of basic formulas and computational skills are assumed, but recall of complex formulas and extensive computation is not required.
+The material covered on the test emphasizes the major content areas that are prerequisites to successful performance in entry-level courses in college mathematics.
+Knowledge of basic formulas and computational skills are assumed as background for the problems, but recall of complex formulas and extensive computation are not required.

-The ACT reading test measures reading comprehension.
-The questions require the use of referring and reasoning skills to determine main ideas; locate and interpret significant details; understand sequences of events; make comparisons; comprehend cause-effect relationships; determine the meaning of context-dependent words, phrases, and statements; draw generalizations; and analyze voice and method.
+The ACT reading test measures the ability to read closely, reason logically about texts using evidence, and integrate information from multiple sources.
+The test questions focus on the mutually supportive skills that readers must bring to bear in studying written materials across a range of subject areas.
+Specifically, questions will ask you to determine main ideas; locate and interpret significant details; understand sequences of events; make comparisons; comprehend cause-effect relationships; determine the meaning of context-dependent words, phrases, and statements; draw generalizations; analyze the author’s or narrator’s voice and method; analyze claims and evidence in arguments; and integrate information from multiple texts.

 The ACT science test measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.
-Scientific information is conveyed in one of three formats: data representation, research summaries, or conflicting viewpoints.
-Questions require recognition and understanding of the basic features of, and concepts related to, the provided information; the critical examination of the relationship between the information provided and the conclusions drawn or hypotheses developed; and the generalization of given information to gain new information, draw conclusions, or make predictions.
+The test presents several authentic scientific scenarios, each followed by a number of multiple-choice test questions.
+The content of the test includes biology, chemistry, Earth/space sciences (e.g., geology, astronomy, and meteorology), and physics.
+The questions require you to recognize and understand the basic features of, and concepts related to, the provided information; to examine critically the relationship between the information provided and the conclusions drawn or hypotheses developed; and to generalize from given information to gain new information, draw conclusions, or make predictions.

 The optional ACT writing test is an essay test that measures writing skills taught in high school English classes and entry level college composition courses.
-The test describes an issue and provides three different perspectives on the issue.
-Each student must (1) analyze and evaluate the given perspectives, (2) state and develop a perspective on the issue, and (3) explain the relationship between that perspective and those given.
-Colleges may view student essays using the free ACT Essay View tool.
+The test consists of one writing prompt that describes a complex issue and provides three different perspectives on the issue.
+You are asked to read the prompt and write an essay in which you develop your own perspective on the issue.
+Your essay must analyze the relationship between your own perspective and one or more other perspectives.
+You may adopt one of the perspectives given in the prompt as your own, or you may introduce one that is completely different from those given.

 Complete information about the ACT test is available in the technical manual.